Affiliate links on Android Authority may earn us a commission. Learn more.

 After a delay, Google released Android 14 on October 4.

-If you own a Pixel, the OTA update should be available now.
-If you have a phone from another manufacturer, stable Android 14 will probably come to you in Winter 2023 or early 2024.
+If you own a Pixel, the OTA update has been available for months.
+If you have a phone from another manufacturer, stable Android 14 probably came to you in Winter 2023 or early 2024.
+Most phones that should be getting Android 14 already have it.

 No, as long as you’re updating through the OTA method.
 If you use the manual or assisted methods mentioned above, you will need to factory reset (erase) your phone.